 Some undergraduate certificates and diplomas have additional requirements.
 Check the details of your selected qualification and courses to make sure you meet these.

 Undergraduate certificates and diplomas are qualifications at a lower level than a degree.
 Find out more about the undergraduate certificates and diplomas on offer at the University of Canterbury:

 - Certificate in Arts

 Browse Subjects to explore your study options so you can get an idea of everything that is on offer.

 Courses are blocks of work that are usually taught over one semester.
 When you pass a course, you gain points usually 15 or 30 points per course.
+Every course you pass adds points to the total required for your degree.
 First-year students usually only take 100-level courses, although there are some exceptions.
 Other universities sometimes refer to courses as ‘papers’.

 You usually have to pass certain courses in a subject – called prerequisites – before you can continue on to 200-level courses in your second year.